GRACE COUNSELING CENTER STAFF

 The Rev. Joanne S. Miller, M.Div.

 Westminster College, BA; Princeton Theological Seminary, MDiv; Member Associate, American Association of Pastoral Counselors.
-Graduate certificates in Psychotherapy and Psychoanalysis from the Institute of Psychoanalysis and Psychotherapy of New Jersey; Faculty, the Institute of Psychoanalysis and Psychotherapy of New Jersey.
+Graduate certificates in Psychotherapy and Psychoanalysis from the Institute of Psychoanalysis and Psychotherapy of New Jersey; NJ State Certified Psychoanalyst, Member, Society of Modern Psychoanalysts.

 Catherine M. Morrisett, D.Min.